 The connection between alignment and energy levels is most apparent during the practice of pranayama.
 Breath is the vehicle for prana, the life force.
 For example, when you have bad posture while sitting and standing, you may feel heavy or get tired easily.
 When your breathing is restricted, your energy is blocked.
 Conversely, when you sit with an open chest and relaxed diaphragm, your breath flows freely, and your energy will increase.
 By aligning the body to create physical balance and internal space, you can deepen the breath and increase your energy.

 Iyengar Yoga poses can strengthen the link between alignment and energy in yet another way.
 The Upanishads tell us that we contain the very essence of nature, and the very essence of the divine, within our bodies.
 When we direct our attention inward, toward our inner layers, we become more aware of the subtle flow of energy within us.

 In his book Light on Life, B.K.S.
 Iyengar says, “We live within our individual consciousness with its limited intelligence, often feeling lonely and puny, when there is a conduit available directly to consciousness and intelligence.
 Through this conduit flows prana, joining each individual among us to the highest original principle of Nature.
 Pranayama is about restoring this conduit so that the intelligence bearing the energy of the macrocosm can illuminate our microcosm.”

 This story was originally published by the Iyengar Yoga National Association of the United States.
-You can view the original article here.

 Learn more from Yoga Vastu and explore the practice of Iyengar Yoga